 How did they get to be leaders?
 Did someone appointed them?

 What are the qualifications for leaders?
 Says who?

 How about you… can you be a leader?

-When I think of Biblical leaders I usually think of people like Moses, David, Peter, Paul… But they are more the super-leaders of the Bible.
+When I think of Biblical leaders I usually think of people like Moses, David, Petros, Paulus… But they are more the super-leaders of the Bible.
 A bit out of my league.
 Maybe even out of yours.
-There’s not much point for most of us asking how we can become a Moses, or a Paul.
+There’s not much point for most of us asking how we can become a Moses, or a Paulus.

 But there might be some useful principles there for us to learn from, and to be guided by.

 Pretty much every leader in the Bible was chosen by God.

 Not elected by the people.
 (Even in the cases where they were the popular choice).

 Almost always they didn’t fit what the people being led thought it took to be a leader.
 Moses was a stuttering loser who used to be someone, but who was a nobody shepherd.
 David was a small teenage boy.
 Petros was just a simple fisherman.
 Paulus was a murderous persecutor of Christians, one of the church’s greatest enemies.